 Follow the new series of posts discussing nanotechnology in the textile industry whereof the mission is to provide quality information for those who are not so familiar with the prefix of nano and its terminology.
 The first part: Introduction to the nanoworld in fashion, discuss briefly Nano history, Nanotechnology, Nanoscale, and Nanoscience issues (all these terms can be found in the Eco Fashion Dictionary.
-Dear readers, I have unfortunately not been able to post the last few weeks due to the fact that green thinking seldom pays my bills and services elsewhere required my attention (been traveling).
-However, I have been able to write an introduction on a vast subject in science, textile engineering and surface design of apparel clothing.
+Dear readers, I have unfortunately not been able to post the last few weeks due to the fact that green thinking seldom pays my bills and services elsewhere required my attention (been travelling).
+However, I have been able to write an introduction on a vast subject in science, textile engineering and pparel clothing.
 Industrial applications of nanomaterials can be found in a wide variety of branches.
 Most people would be familiar with healthcare and electronics.
 However, apparel industry benefits greatly with synthetic textiles incorporating nanotechnology that enable fabric with self-cleaning properties.
 Antibacterial, water-proof and flame retardants are becoming mainstream.

 With the rapid development of new solution’s textiles within nanotechnology, this series of posts will provide basic information with an eye on fashion for those consumers who are not so familiar with the prefix of nano, and how material properties at the Nanoscale are behaving very different than in the macro world.
-Nanotechnology will not only change the fashion industry buy almost any era of manufacturing of commercialized products and services ahead.
+Nanotechnology will not only change the fashion industry to buy almost any era of manufacturing of commercialized products and services ahead.
 With more than 50,000 nanotechnology articles published annually worldwide in recent years, and increasingly 2,500 patents are filed at major patent office’s such as European Patent Office to say that nanotechnology is an emerging field of scientifical research.
-See graphic four generation of Nanoproducts at the end of the post.
+See graphic four generations of Nanoproducts at the end of the post.

 Although the term “Nanotechnology” is now used to describe a broad and diverse range of scientific, areas, it was originally used to describe a brand-new way of manufacturing first articulated by the physicist Richard Feynman in his now-famous – speech given 1959 at Caltech entitled, “There’s Plenty of Room at the Bottom”; that molecular machines should be able to build substances by mechanically placing each atom into position exactly as specified.
 Nevertheless, the word “nanotechnology’’ was first used to illustrate for very accurate materials with high endurance less than a micrometre limit by Professor Norio Taniguchi in 1974.
-Around 1980 came an important invention the scanning tunneling microscope (STM), which made a further exploration into the nanoworld possible.
+Around 1980 came an important invention the scanning tunnelling microscope (STM), which made a further exploration into the nanoworld possible.
 Use of the term microscope is actually wrong as a regular microscope cannot resolve features in the nanoscale, a better word is Nanoscope, which is a device to make objects at nanoscale visible.
 Later that decade, in 1986 did K. Eric Drexler put new meaning into the word in his book Engines of creation: The coming era of nanotechnology’’.

 He has furthermore explored profoundly nanotechnology, particularly in his thesis ‘‘Nanosystems Molecular Machinery and Computation.
 Since nanotechnology almost can be applied to any kind of manufacturing it’s covers vast field of sciences and industries, therefore, this and following post in the series ”nanotechnology in fashion garment industry” will cover the most fundamental nano-terms and issues within textile and clothing segment.
 In addition, discuss some ultimate issues regarding the environmental and human risk of this promising science.